-- The parties shall be present on the first day of trial at 8:00 a.m.
+1. The parties shall be present on the first day of trial at 8:00 a.m.
 Jury selection will begin at 8:30 a.m.
 The second day of trial will begin at 8:30 a.m. and continue until 5:00 p.m.
 The trial day will have morning and afternoon recesses of approximately fifteen minutes in duration.
+A lunch

-A lunch break of approximately one hour will be taken at approximately 12:00 p.m. - 2.
-The jury in civil cases will normally consist of nine jurors.
+- break of approximately one hour will be taken at approximately 12:00 p.m. - 2.
+The jury in civil cases will normally consist of nine jurors eight jurors plus one alternate.
 Pursuant to Fed.
 R. Civ.
 P. 47(b) and 28 U.S.C. § 1870, each side shall have three peremptory challenges. - 3.
 Voir Dire: After potential jurors are seated in the courtroom, the Court will give a brief statement of the case and conduct initial voir dire. - a.
 The parties will conduct the remainder of the voir dire examination.
-The Court will not set any time limits on voir dire but reserves the right to do so if the parties are taking too long, repetitive, or condescending. - 4.
+Counsel will have thirty minutes per party/party group to conduct voir dire. - 4.
 Jurors will be permitted to take notes during the trial.
-Jurors will be permitted to submit written questions for witnesses to the courtroom deputy while the witness is on the stand.
+Jurors will be permitted to submit written questions for witnesses to the Courtroom Deputy while the witness is on the stand.
 The parties will approach the bench to read the proposed question(s) and raise any objections.
 Based on the objections, the Court may read, modify, or reject the question(s). - 5.
 The jury will be instructed before closing argument. - 6.
-Each juror will be given a copy of the written jury instructions for use during deliberations.

-7. The parties are not required to remain behind the lectern.
+Each juror will be given a copy of the written jury instructions for use during deliberations. - 7.
+The parties are not required to remain behind the lectern during voir dire.
 It is useful, however, for the reporter if parties use the microphone at the lectern.
 Please speak slowly for the reporter.
 The parties should also remind their witnesses to speak slowly and clearly.